nilovelez/camptix-to-canva/README.md

 - The app is platform-dependent: you must compile on the same OS you intend to run it.
 - The generated Excel file is immediately compatible with Canva Pro after this latest version.
+- Gravatar images are automatically downloaded using attendee email addresses.
+- QR codes link to each attendee's public Gravatar profile.
+- Processing time may vary depending on the number of attendees.
+- Real-time progress is shown during processing.

 ---